AbdullahWins/AbdullahWins/README.md

 <p align="left"> <a href="https://twitter.com/abdullahwins" target="blank"><img src="https://img.shields.io/twitter/follow/abdullahwins?logo=twitter&style=for-the-badge" alt="abdullahwins" /></a> </p>

 - 🔭 I’m currently working on [My Manager](https://mymanager.com/)
+- It is a react web app to maintain everything when it comes to run a business.
+- Almost all aspect of a business is present on this app making it perfect for small/big businesses.

 - 🌱 I’m currently learning **Backend integration with Nodejs**